 159 Beacon was not listed in the 1881-1883 Blue Books.

-On April 5, 1883, 159 Beacon was acquired from Mary Hayward by Francis Cabot Lowell, an attorney and future federal judge.
+On April 5, 1883, 159 Beacon was acquired from Mary Hayward by Francis Cabot Lowell.
 He and his wife, Cornelia Prime (Baylies) Lowell, made it their home.
 They previously had lived at 80 Marlborough.

 On March 28, 1922, 159 Beacon was purchased from the estate of Cornelia Lowell by Susan Edith (Waterbury) Weld, the widow of Stephen Minot Weld, Jr. He had served in the Civil War from 1861 to 1865, rising to the rank of Colonel and, upon discharge, was brevetted a brigadier general.
 After the war, he became a cotton and wool broker, and served as treasurer of the Elliott Felting Mills.